invidian/secure-and-reproducible-arch-linux/README.md

 - Ensure you can decrypt encrypted data
 - Remove original file with plain-text recovery tokens
 - Transfer encrypted recovery tokens on temporary volume
-- Boot up Secure OS without network access
+- Boot up Offline Recovery Volume
 - Plug in both of your Offline Backup Volume and access them
 - Store recovery tokens on both Offline Backup Volumes, either encrypted or decrypted